vsajip/peewee-extra-fields/README.md

 Submit 1 of the following items (pick one):

-- 1 Pull Request per 1 Contributor with passing Unittests for current Features.
+- 1 Pull Request per 1 Contributor with passing Unittests for current Features (Unittests for actual code on the Repo).
-- 1 Pull Request per 1 Contributor with 1 new relevant Feature with 1 Unittest.
+- 1 Pull Request per 1 Contributor with 1 new relevant Feature with 1 Unittest (New Feature with at least 1 Unittest).

 **Prize:**